renanbrayner/dotfiles/README.md

-if you plan to use the  same config  use stow, fee  free to  fork  and  submit  pull requests adding dracula where  its  missing  and adding cool dunst stuff or rofi scripts (like a cool, dracula themed, rofi emoji picker!).
+if you plan to use the  same config  use stow, fee  free to  fork  and  submit  pull requests adding dracula where  its  missing  and adding cool dunst stuff,  rofi  scripts (like a cool, dracula themed,  rofi  emoji picker!)  and  to make the setup script better!

 ## installation